openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 <div class='footnote'>CHAPTER 9: SPECIAL EQUIPMENT</div>

+<div class="item-block"></div>

+___
-&nbsp;&nbsp;&nbsp; **Properties:** Armor (power armor), Might 8, Bolster 6 (Might), Regeneration 9, Flight 8, Persistent
+ - **Properties:** Armor (power armor), Might 8, Bolster 6 (Might), Regeneration 9, Flight 8, Persistent

-**Indestructible:** While wearing the Infinity Suit, the pilot is immune to lethal damage and any effects that cause immediate death.
+ - **Indestructible:** While wearing the Infinity Suit, the pilot is immune to lethal damage and any effects that cause immediate death.
 Furthermore, the pilot gains 30 additional hit points while wearing the Infinity Suit.

 #### Lamp of Wishes

+<div class="item-block"></div>

+___
-*When rubbed, this dusty old lamp spews forth an ancient genie of unimaginable power, ready to do the owner’s bidding.
+ - *When rubbed, this dusty old lamp spews forth an ancient genie of unimaginable power, ready to do the owner’s bidding.
 However, the genie’s services are often served with a bit of mischief on the side.*

-**Properties:** Presence +3
+ - **Properties:** Presence +3

-**Wishes**: The genie will grant the owner of the lamp 3 wishes.
+ - **Wishes**: The genie will grant the owner of the lamp 3 wishes.
 The genie will often twist or interpret wishes in such a way that the owner gets what they asked for in a completely unfavorable way.
 For example, if a person wishes to be king of the realm, the genie may transport him upon the throne 1000 years into the future, where the kingdom is a desolate wasteland.
 Once the lamp has been claimed, a new owner cannot be had until all three wishes are used.
 After all three wishes have expired, the lamp transports to a completely random point in the world.

 #### Reaver

+<div class="item-block"></div>

+___
-*This vicious axe features a serrated blade atop an ebony haft carved with screaming faces.
+ - *This vicious axe features a serrated blade atop an ebony haft carved with screaming faces.
 When swung in combat, it sends forth an otherworldly warble that strikes terror in the hearts of the wielder’s foes.*

-**Properties:** Weapon (battle axe), Fear 8, Might +2, Presence +2, Unfailing
+ - **Properties:** Weapon (battle axe), Fear 8, Might +2, Presence +2, Unfailing

-**Warble**: Any foe that starts its turn within 10’ of the wielder automatically suffers the demoralized bane at power level 8.
+ - **Warble**: Any foe that starts its turn within 10’ of the wielder automatically suffers the demoralized bane at power level 8.

 #### Staff of the Archmage

+<div class="item-block"></div>

+___
-*Carved from the oak of the World Tree and set with gems from the elemental planes, this staff is one of the most powerful additions to an evoker’s arsenal.*
+ - *Carved from the oak of the World Tree and set with gems from the elemental planes, this staff is one of the most powerful additions to an evoker’s arsenal.*

-**Properties:** Energy 7, Energy +2, Potent, Persistent Damage 9, Baneful (Persistent Damage)
+ - **Properties:** Energy 7, Energy +2, Potent, Persistent Damage 9, Baneful (Persistent Damage)

-**Retributive Strike**: The wielder may willingly break the staff to unleash its power in a devastating blast of elemental energy.
+ - **Retributive Strike**: The wielder may willingly break the staff to unleash its power in a devastating blast of elemental energy.
 The wielder is immediately killed, and creatures within 100 feet suffer a damaging attack as follows: 1d20 + 4d8, advantage 9 versus Guard.

 > ##### Some Things, Money Can’t Buy
 >